 Click “OK” on the confirmation message.

-That’s all for changing the group policy name.
+This concludes changing of the group policy name.

 Click the “Delete” button to the right of the policy name in the Group Policy List.